 Sending From The MailShot App.

 To send to several groups at once: tap “Multi”, select your groups, then tap “Send”.

-TIP: Sent emails are accessible from the “Sent” folder of the Mail app.
-If you cancel and “Save to Drafts“, they will be accessible from the “Drafts” folder of the Mail app.
+TIP: Your sent emails are accessible in the “Sent” folder of the Mail app.
+If you cancel and “Save to Drafts”, they will be accessible from the “Drafts” folder of the Mail app.

 You can add photos and attachments to an email, just as you would in the iOS Mail app:

 Tap where you wish to add the photo, then release.
 Select “Insert photo or video” from the black pop-up menu.
 Or tap the shortcut button above the keyboard on iPad.

 TIP You can also share multiple photos directly from Photos.
 See below.

 To add documents from an iCloud drive, Dropbox and others, tap the right arrow again, and select “Add Attachment”.

 Sharing Documents From Other Apps

 You can share files directly to a MailShot group using this button or, in some cases, a button marked “Share”.

 This “Share Extension” can be used to share photos, documents, contacts, map locations, weblinks and many more items directly to your group.

 TIP: If you cannot see a MailShot icon in the top row, scroll to the right, and tap “More” .
 You can also change the order which your extensions appear in, for faster access.

 NOTE: If a file is not sharing as expected, try sharing to Mail and see if that works.
 If so, please let us know from the Support button in the app.

 Forward An Email

 MailShot is one of very few iOS apps that will allow you to forward email to a group…

 - Select a group in the MailShot app